Ideas are Blooming

 I brought the boys here in 2015 to poke around.
 I had learned that there was a project proposed in 2008 that was progressing along nicely.
 In addition to some general park improvements, the town is hoping to improve the trail system, with a connection to the “Brewer Drive Area.”

 The first time we walked around Filley Park, there wasn’t much to it.
 A silt-filled pond, a bridge, and a short little trail through the woods.
-But the large improvement project is happening.
+But the large improvement project

 The LaSalette Trail will begin at the parking lot, go across the bridge and then into the woods.
 There has been a sign for the “Over the Hill Trail” to Brewer Drive for years, but the trail it notes hasn’t existed for quite a while.
 I assume that trail will be cleared again – but I’m not sure when… or even why.